mvv1790/Plant-B/README.md

 The website contains a number of features users expect from a modern site.

-Navigation bar - top left corner contains the name of the site, top left contains navigation links.
-The links will take a user to desired separate tab of the site.
+Navigation bar - top left corner contains the name of the site, top right contains navigation links.
+The links will take a user to a desired separate tab of the site.
+Alternatively all of the site's content can be browsed through home page by simply scrolling down.

 About Page - labled "Our Philosophy" the page contains some information about the website.
 The reason for its existance and some additional links to academic readings.

 Food Recipes - the tab takes a user directly to three recipes featured on the site.

 Links to Social Media - contains links to social media, youtube, twitter, instagram.

+Newsletter - if so inclined a user is welcome to share their email address for a newsletter.

 <h2>Testing</h2>